Designing a new part is one thing. Manufacturing it is a different story.

 - Optimizing — Put clamp locators on the part to optimize clamping, use surface finish callouts, uncover ways to improve the manufacturing process

-- Refining the Product Design — Add feeding ribs to prevent defects and make machining easier, adjust geometry (radius and draft, for instance) to make it the most castable part it can be.
+- Refining the Product Design — Add feeding ribs to prevent defects and make machining easier, adjust geometry (radius and draft, for instance) to make it the most castable part it can be

-Fair Price and Few Headaches
+Fair Price & No Headaches

-Proper design for manufacturability upfront is the roadmap to a part’s success and longevity.
+Using CNC engineering manufacturability upfront is the roadmap to a part’s success and longevity.
 It emphasizes early team involvement (especially for complex parts), drives maximum efficiency and cost savings, and creates a smooth, repeatable process.
 When a CNC machining source can reduce a customer’s stress level, it’s a win.

 Want to contact Stecker now?
 Call 920-726-4526.